 The road is twisty and narrow but should be on your Italy bucket list for the epic views.
 We took a train into from Naples to Sorrento and based ourselves there.
 This beautiful Mediterranean town overlooks the Bay of Naples with many viewpoints of Vesuvius and Isle of Capri.

-While you should plan for 4 to 5 days to really enjoy this region if you are short one time you can see the highlights in a one day.
+You should plan for 4 to 5 days to really enjoy this region during you italy bucket list adventure.
+If you are short one time you can see the highlights in a one day.
 We did the drive from Sorrento to Positano and then to Amalfi, in a day, stopping at some breathtaking viewpoints along the way.